Unstructured-IO/community/Pipelines-and-APIs.md

 **preprocessing pipeline** - AKA **pipeline** - the end-to-end flow.
 Given a raw document input(s) and (optional) parameters, return formatted data for a particular use case (labeling, Hugging Face API, internal ETL).

-**pipeline family** - a collection of pipelines relevant for a particular document type.
+**pipeline family** - a collection of pipelines relevant to a particular document type.
 Pipelines in the same pipeline family live in the same repo and share the same dependencies.

 **initial structured data (ISD)** - given a raw document, Unstructured.io's initial structured json of that document.